EXPERTLY TRAINED, BATTLE-TESTED, ELITE SOFTWARE DEVELOPERS ON DEMAND

 Here’s a further look into DevSquad’s SaaS development process.
 We’ve strategized and built over 100 apps, including for profitable startups and large enterprises.

-We start off with a 2-day in-person workshop that is part of our 10-day Design Sprint.
+We start off with a 2-day workshop that is part of our 10-day Design Sprint.
 During this workshop, we create a Story Map of the problem your users face.
 Then we come up with multiple solutions to address these problems, and pick the most critical features together.

 You get our decades of experience building and exiting SaaS products.